Biden vows to evacuate all Americans — and Afghan helpers

 The advisory captured some of the pandemonium, and what many Afghans and foreigners see as their life-and-death struggle to get inside.
 It said: “We are processing people at multiple gates.
 Due to large crowds and security concerns, gates may open or close without notice.
 Please use your best judgment and attempt to enter the airport at any gate that is open.”

-While Biden has previously blamed Afghans for the U.S. failure to get out more allies ahead of this month’s sudden Taliban takeover, U.S. officials told The Associated Press that American diplomats had formally urged weeks ago that the administration ramp up evacuation efforts.
+While Biden has previously blamed Afghans for the U.S. failure to get out more allies ahead of this month’s sudden Taliban takeover, U.S. officials told The AP that American diplomats had formally urged weeks ago that the administration ramp up evacuation efforts.

 Biden said Friday he had gotten a wide variety of time estimates, though all were pessimistic about the Afghan government surviving.